 The “Red List” is maintained by the Living Future Institute as part of their Living Building Challenge.
 It contains the worst in class materials prevalent in the building industry under 22 generic families.
 These materials either pollute the environment, bio-accumulate up the food chain, and/or harm construction and factory workers.
 The latest Red List, Version 3.1 adopted May 2016 contains 815 specific chemicals.
 Radix Wire has thoroughly evaluated all of the raw and process materials in our DuraLife II products against this list and requested “Red List” certifications from our suppliers.
 The Radix Red List statement on DuraLife II products can be found here.

 The REACH Regulation, EC 1907/2006, of the European Parliament went into effect June 1, 2007.
 REACH (Registration, Evaluation, Authorization and Restriction of Chemicals) is a system for controlling chemicals in Europe.
 The regulation places the responsibility on industry to manage the risks from chemicals and to provide safety information on the substances.
 A key element of the REACH Regulation is defined in Article 57 where substances fulfilling certain criteria can be identified as “substance of very high concern” (SVHC) and placed on the REACH SVHC list.
 This list is routinely updated.
-The latest list was published on June 26, 2020 and currently has 209 SVHC’s.
-The Radix REACH SVHC Declaration statement can be found here.
+The latest list was published on June 14, 2023 and currently has 235 SVHC’s.
+The Radix REACH SVHC Declaration statement can be found below.

 RoHS 3 Statement